Techniques for Detecting Earth or Ground Faults on Delta Networks

 As we see in figure 2, this method has 4 steps.

-- First, we take readings for the Neutral Displacement and Residual current.
+- We take readings for the Neutral Displacement and Residual current.

-- Second, we compare the angles to get the value for
+- We compare the angles to get the value for

-- Third, we use trigonometry to remove all resistive leakage, leaving only the reactive component.
+- We use trigonometry to remove all resistive leakage, leaving only the reactive component.
 This is directional, and only has the correct polarity on the faulted feeder.

-- Fourth, we check if this capacitive current exceeds our pickup.
+- We check if this capacitive current exceeds our pickup.

 Combining this algorithm with the high-resolution SEF sensors in a NOJA Power OSM Recloser, we can detect ground faults on delta networks that have previously eluded detection.